lorlouis/blog/articles/how_I_do_container_types_in_C.md

 ## Why am I not satisfied with these two articles

-The only correct reason is that I suffer from the not-invented-here syndrome, but some complaints that would make me not want to use these implementations.
+The only correct reason is that I suffer from the not-invented-here syndrome, but I have some complaints that would make me not want to use these implementations.

 ### Uecker's way